mpvano/FMDeviance/README.md

 ### Tone Generator

 A popup box in the lower right corner of the display now allows you to select audio output from either an adjustable sine wave oscillator or from the monitor receiver.
+You may need to add a capacitor and/or transformer to your sound card output to get proper input to your transmitter's microphone circuit, as they often have DC bias voltage on them.

 ### Calibration